Zainab-105/task_management/README.md

 This application provides secure task management for teams, featuring OAuth2 authentication and role-based access control.
 Admin can manage Tasks and Users, Managers can assign tasks, and employees can manage their own tasks.

 ## 🚀Features
-* Managers/Employee can register through home page.
+* Managers can register through home page.

 * User Management: Admin can create users with Manager OR Employee role based on their responsibilities within the organization.